stencila/stencila/schema/text/ListItem.md

 ### Nested Ordered List Inside an Unordered List

-A list item can contain any valid [`BlockContent`](/schema/BlockContent), meaning that lists can be nested and/or contain other block elements.
+A list item can contain any valid `Node`, meaning that lists can be nested and/or contain other block elements.

 ```json
 {